gerstrong/Commander-Genius/readme.txt

 This feature is disabled for now, but we hope to reenable it soon!

 - FAQ -
-Q: When I change to opengl-mode, the screen gets white and I can't do anything!
-I have to kill the program.
-   What can I do to restore the normal mode?

-A: You can delete "cgenius.cfg" or change it the way you need it!
-Just put "opengl = 0" and it should normal with your previous settings.
-We are working on a solution for that!
-The white screen means, that your graphic card doesn't support NPOT Textures, which is required.
-   A video card with OpenGL 2.0 or later support should not have that problem.

-Q: Why not to use POT-Textures?
-A: Because it requires more memory to write, and the game would get slower than with software rendering.
-   We are working on a new method to get it working with POT Textures and faster, but for now we cannot support it.

 Q: Commander Genius is slow?
 Please help!
 A: You can decrease the fps under settings->video what is very recommended for any system.
-OpenGL may also help, but you must have a gfx-card that support NPOT-Textures.
-   (OpenGL 2.0 or later).
+OpenGL may also help on some systems with ScaleX disabled.
    Try to lower the resolution, a lower filter, or decrease some stuff in the sound section.
    Stereo sound requires additional calculations than mono sound.
 There are many things you can do, to speed up the program.